gonzaotc/gonzaotc/README.md

 ## :keyboard: Stack
-* JavaScript, React.js, Next.js, Redux, Jest, CSS, Styled Components, SASS, TailwindCSS, Axios, GraphQL, Ethers.js, Web3.js, web3-react, Wagmi.sh, OpenZeppelin contracts, Chainlink services, Solidity, Hardhat, Remix, Chai.
-Getting better with TypeScript, TheGraph and RTL.
+* JavaScript, TypeScript, React.js, Next.js, Node.js, Redux, Solidity, Hardhat, Jest, CSS, Styled Components, TailwindCSS, MUI, Ethers.js, Web3.js, web3-react, Wagmi.sh, OpenZeppelin contracts, Chainlink services, Remix, Chai.

 ## :email: Contact
-* Do you think that we could be a good match for a project?, contact me.
-I will be pleased to book a call with you. [gonza.otc@gmail.com](mailto:gonza.otc@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)
+* Do you think that we could be a good match for a project? don't hesitate to reach me.
+I will be pleased to have a quick talk. [gonza.otc@gmail.com](mailto:gonza.otc@gmail.com?subject=[GitHub]%20Source%20Han%20Sans)

 #### *Have a nice day and keep building!*